YOUTH PANEL - Supporting Youth Health: A Community Approach

 CHOICES FOR YOUTH

 Choices for Youth is a professional services, youth-focused, non-profit, charitable organization that creates spaces and conversations, and operates programs and social enterprises to help vulnerable youth secure stable housing, employment, and education while improving health and family stability.
-With a focus on prevention, intervention, and support.
-Choices for Youth help youth and their families break cycles of poverty and homelessness and transition to healthy, stable, and independent lives.
+With a focus on prevention, intervention, and support, Choices for Youth help youth and their families break cycles of poverty and homelessness and transition to healthy, stable, and independent lives.